 All Field Pea Content

-In 2018, field pea trials were planted at four locations in South Dakota.
+In 2022, field pea trials were planted at two location in South Dakota.

 When precision agriculture comes into a conversation a few questions arise.
 Three of those questions might be: What is precision agriculture?
 How does precision agriculture make our farm more profitable?
 What do I do with all this data?